Dj-Viking/readme-generator/README.md

 ## Description

-Generate a README.md file using node.js and npm Inquirer
+Generate a README.md file using node.js with Inquirer

 ## Table of Contents
 * [Installation](#installation)